FUNDING FOR ORGANIZATIONAL PROJECTS

 - Capacity building work (for new applicants or current grantees) designed to develop organizational skills in areas such as internal governance, planning, professional development, financial management, resource development, marketing, program development, evaluation and assessment, and information technology.

 - A systematic approach to cultural development with a persuasive vision for change.

 - Clearly defined economic goals and objectives.

 - An action plan aligned with the project vision and economic goals.

 - A funding plan that is appropriate, feasible, indicates strong community support, and includes a well-conceived long-term sustainability strategy.

 - A partnership among at least three stakeholder groups explicitly identified in the application.

 Creative Economy Project grants must be used to support long-term economic or community development initiatives through the arts at either the planning or implementation stage:

-Planning grants will be awarded to projects that identify, study or improve economic or community development objectives, including planning processes, research, data collection, consultant services or other activities necessary to inform the design of projects that will support the cultural component of the Creative Economy and drive economic development.
+Planning grants will be awarded to projects that identify, study, or improve economic or community development objectives.
+This includes planning processes, research, data collection, consultant services or other activities necessary to inform the design of projects that will support the cultural component of the Creative Economy and drive economic development.